 - Help the person explore their options and go with them if they wish, for emotional support.
 Let them choose which services or resources they wish to use.

-- If you are unable to emotionally distance yourself or to provide the appropriate support for meeting their needs, provide them with information on other professionals and advise them of your limitations.
+- In the event that you have reached your boundaries for supporting this person or can not provide the appropriate support to meet their needs, provide them with information on other professionals and advise them of your limitations.

 5) Practice self-care

 Supporting a survivor is not always easy.
 Make sure you find support for yourself.
 These are some questions to ask yourself.
 Have you: